seunomosowon/TA-mailclient/README.md

 | Platforms | Platform independent |
 | Lookup file changes | No lookups included in this app |

 This version removes support for unencrypted connections to mailboxes to allow the app pass Splunk Certification.
-It supports IMAP on Splunk v7.x and 8.x, while POP3 is only supported on v8.x.

 The administrator is responsible for setting the sourcetype to whatever is desired, as well as extracting CIM fields for the sourcetype.